Dressing for Success

 Nevertheless, no matter what type of agency or in house PR department you work for, it is vital to always bear in mind that ‘PR people’ are often thought of as the ‘face’ of a company and therefore how you present yourself will reflect directly upon the client you are representing.

-If there isn’t a set dress code, a good indication of how you should dress on your first day in a new PR job, can therefore be found by having a look at the company’s client list to gauge the style of the company.
+If there isn’t a set dress code, a good indication of how you should dress on your first day in a new PR job, can therefore be found by having a look at the company’s client list to gauge and choosing a clothing manufacturer for the style of the company.
 If the firm is anything like Holyrood PR there should also be some images of staff members on the website and social media pages so have a good look through them to get a flavour of the office attire.

 The image you present of yourself should not simply be an afterthought and just as you would plan other aspects of your work, what you wear should also take a degree of preparation.
 I always try to plan my outfit the night before to avoid the 7am ‘where is that top’ panic and to ensure that my day doesn’t start behind schedule due to a wardrobe related crisis.
 This way I can sleep easy, safe in the knowledge that I won’t be rushing around in the morning attempting to iron a skirt, drink that all important morning coffee and look over notes simultaneously before shooting out the door.